 William Wordsworth: A Representative of the Bourgeoisie

 William Wordsworth believes that even a superstitious zeal in the forces of nature is better than material things.
-He tries to get the attention of the common man away from the material reality of the world in London towards the world of nature in Lake District.
+He tries to get the attention of the common man away from the material reality of the world in London towards the world of nature in the Lake District.
 As we already know that from the Marxist perspective the only reality in the world is the material reality.
 And from this very perspective, Wordsworth appears to be a literary figure who as a representative of the Bourgeoisie was trying to maintain the status quo.
 Also, he was luring the Proletariat towards wise passiveness rather than rash activity of revolt and revolution.

 A revolution is not merely an act of bloodshed and violence, it is an act through which class struggle transforms the structure of society.
 It is an act through which the majority of the have-nots topple down the few at the top .
 As Wordsworth himself did not belong to the proletariat class, his sympathies could not belong there.
-Therefore, consciously or unconsciously, he trod this path laid down by Bourgeois class.
+Therefore, consciously or unconsciously, he trod this path laid down by the Bourgeois class.
 But let me also remind you that we can’t undermine the poetic achievements of Wordsworth due to his loyalty with his class.
 Let us not forget that Wordsworth propagated a whole new religion by his deep love for nature.
 He profoundly cherished nature and lifted it to the status of a deity.
-His pantheistic philosophy provided solace to the tortured souls. it is true that Wordsworth along with Coleridge freed the English poetry from the rigid conventions of neo-classicism.
+His pantheistic philosophy provided solace to the tortured souls.
+It is true that Wordsworth along with Coleridge freed English poetry from the rigid conventions of neo-classicism.